tecris/blog/mods/trivialis-blog/content/post/run-maven-in-docker.md

 draft: false
 tags: ["maven", "docker", "docker-compose"]
 ---
-Sample how to run maven in docker (to be executed in project root directory, that is, directory that containts project pom.xml):
+Sample how to run maven in docker (to be executed in project root directory, that is, directory that contains project pom.xml):

 ```
 $ docker run --rm \